Subspace Optimization for Large Language Models with Convergence Guarantees: Non-convergence of GaLore

-In this section, we demonstrate why GaLore cannot guarantee exact convergence under Assumptions \ref{asp:lb}-\ref{asp:sg}.
-We first illustrate the insight behind the result, then present its formal description.
+} In this section, we demonstrate why GaLore cannot guarantee exact convergence under Assumptions \ref{asp:lb}-\ref{asp:sg}.
+We first illustrate the insight, then present the formal conclusion.

 \textbf{Insight behind non-convergence.} As reviewed in Sec.~\ref{sec:preliminary}, GaLore performs SVD on stochastic gradient \(\mG = \mU \mSigma \mV^\top\) and obtains rank-\(r\) projection matrices \(\mP = \mU[:, :r] \in \mathbb{R}^{m \times r}\).
 GaLore projects \(\mG\) onto \(\mP\), yielding a low-rank gradient representation \(\mP^\top \mG \in \mathbb{R}^{r \times n}\).
 In other words, GaLore projects the stochastic gradient matrix onto a low-rank subspace spanned by the top \(r\) singular vectors, capturing the dominant components of the stochastic gradient matrix.
 However, the stochastic gradient comprises two components: the true gradient and gradient noise, as shown in Fig.~\ref{fig:non-convergence}.
-When the true gradient significantly exceeds the gradient noise, typically at the start of training, the low-rank subspace obtained via SVD effectively preserves the true gradient information.
-As training progresses and the true gradient diminishes to zero, especially near a local minimum, the subspace may become increasingly influenced by gradient noise.
-In the extreme case, this noise-dominated subspace can become orthogonal to the true gradient subspace, leading to non-convergence.
+When the true gradient significantly exceeds the gradient noise, typically at the start of training (see Fig.~\ref{fig:noise-dominates}), the low-rank subspace obtained via SVD effectively preserves the true gradient information.
+As training progresses and the true gradient diminishes to zero, especially near a local minimum (see Fig.~\ref{fig:noise-dominates}), the subspace may become increasingly influenced by gradient noise. {When gradient noise is not isotropic, the noise-dominated subspace captured by SVD {may} become orthogonal to the true gradient subspace due to its greedy nature, leading to non-convergence.}

 \textbf{Counter-Example.} We consider the following quadratic problem with gradient noise: